 Itching or fluid from your eye

 Everyone should have a regular exam every year or 2, and annually after age 60, according to the American Optometric Association (AOA).
-Between routine visits, you can take these essential steps to help maintain or improve your vision:
+Between routine visits, you can take these essential steps which may maintain or improve your vision:

 Take regular breaks while doing computer work and other tasks that mostly involve your eyes.

 Wear your glasses.
 This sounds obvious, but many people with low to moderate vision loss leave them at home or tucked in a pocket or purse because of vanity or forgetfulness.